tingiskhan/pylurch/README.md

      7. `name`: Whether to name the data set, thus deriving the internal key from this name instead of the hash of the data.
  2. `post`: Corresponds to sklearn's `predict`. **Parameters**: corresponds to i., iii. from 1. as well as `model_key`.
  3. `patch`: Corresponds to updating an existing model using new data.
 Only applies to a few models in `sklearn`, and as such needs to be overridden by the user. **Parameters**: corresponds to i., ii., and iii. of 1, as well as `model_key`.
- 4. `delete`: Deletes all sessions of a model with specified key. **Parameters**: Only `model_key` is required.
- 5. `get`: Checks the status of the model, i.e. is it still training or can we use it for prediction. **Parameters**: Only `model_key`.
+ 4. `get`: Checks the status of the latest training session specified by `key`. **Parameters**: Only `model_key`.

  ## Example
  A really trivial example follows below.
-It's assumed that you have started the server locally on port 5000, which is done as
+Start by serving the model, we'll use port 8080.
  ```python
 from example.app import init_app
 from waitress import serve